KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * minOf

-    * Returns the smallest value among all values produced by [selector](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/min-of.html#kotlin.collections$minOf(kotlin.Array((kotlin.collections.minOf.T)),%20kotlin.Function1((kotlin.collections.minOf.T,%20kotlin.Double)))/selector) function applied to each element in the array.
+    * Returns the smallest value among all values produced by selector function applied to each element in the array.

 * minOfOrNull